Dictionary of Engineering and Technology

 Language: German-English

-Edition: 2021
+Edition: 2023

-Keywords: 506,000 terms
+Keywords: 514,000 terms

-The classic among the specialized dictionaries for English-German technical translation in its digital edition: 506,000 entries with ca. 622,000 explanatory comments (subject field labels, definitions, contextual examples, and synonyms) and 756.000 translations from all fields of engineering and technology.
+The classic among the specialized dictionaries for English-German technical translation in its digital edition: 514,000 entries with ca. 641,000 explanatory comments (subject field labels, definitions, contextual examples, and synonyms) and 756.000 translations from all fields of engineering and technology.

-The “Ernst” provides a well-founded selection of terms from the basic sciences such as mathematics, physics, chemistry and from all important branches of industry, their raw materials, developments and products (mining, metallurgy, mechanical engineering, electrical engineering, electronics, computing, telecommunications, civil and traffic engineering, textile, glass, plastics, wood, paper, printing industries, environmental engineering and many others).
+The “Ernst” provides a well-founded selection of terms from the basic sciences such as mathematics, physics, chemistry and from all important branches of industry, their raw materials, developments and products (mining, metallurgy, mechanical engineering, electrical engineering, electronics, computing, telecommunications, civil and traffic engineering, textile, glass, plastics, wood, paper, printing industries, automotive and environmental engineering and many others).

-– German-English 248,500 entries, edition 2021
+German-English 252,286 entries, edition 2023

-– English-German 257,800 entries, edition 2021
+English-German 261,859 entries, edition 2023

-It was therefore considered important not to present the users with mere word equations, but, whenever necessary, to provide further information.
+It was considered important not to present the users with mere word equations, but, whenever necessary, to provide further information.
 Particularly with polysemous words such as “base”, “match” or “bearing” an attempt has been made to facilitate the selection of the correct translation by the indication of subject areas and by supplying definitions, contextual examples, and pragmatic notes.